assegaf/siptowhatsapp/README.md

 **b.
 I always got busy signal when trying to dial the demo ?**

 this is demo is limited to single line, by free sip server and by our equipment as well.
-So please wait until our line sing idle or available.
+So please wait until our line is idle or available.

 **c.
 Is it possible to have our deployment in our office ?**